Chi Cheng (musician): Career

-Musicianship
+Musical style

-Cheng was an acclaimed bass player but his approach to bass in Deftones sometimes caused slight conflict.
+Cheng was an acclaimed bass player; however, his approach to bass in Deftones sometimes caused slight conflict.
 In the August 2003 edition of Bass Guitar magazine, he told writer Joel McIver: "I get a lot of grief from Stephen anyway – he says, why don't you just play along with my guitar riff?
 And I'm like, why don't you fuckin' piss off?
 Haha.
-He's like, can’t you just play along? ...I remember on our song 'Change (In The House Of Flies)', him and Terry Date said, oh no, you're not gonna play that goofy dub-reggae bass-line, are you?
+He's like, can’t you just play along? ...
+I remember on our song 'Change (In The House Of Flies)', him and Terry Date said, oh no, you're not gonna play that goofy dub-reggae bass-line, are you?
 And I was like, yes, that's exactly what I'm gonna play!
 And then it became a really big song for us, so I was like, okay, now let me write the fuckin' way I write."
+In 2022, Carpenter said that he hated how Cheng would intentionally play a different tune than him "just on principle," which eventually became a common practice within the band - to merge different styles of music into Deftones.
+Cheng cited bassists Cliff Burton, Geezer Butler, and Steve Harris as the fundamental influences on his bass playing.

 Personal life

-Cheng was a practicing Buddhist and maintained an interest in Taoism and Shamanism.
+Cheng was a practicing Buddhist and maintained an interest in Taoism and shamanism.
 In addition to his conversion to Buddhism during his university years, he also became a vegetarian.

 Cheng had one son, Gabriel Cheng, from a previous marriage.